 John has been the driving force behind the commissioning of Refab Space, undertaking a huge amount of construction work as a volunteer.
 John's expertise is as a technician, and he's the genius behind “Artbot” - an autonomous, free-roaming robot artist controlled by Arduinos.
 John now organises access to the equipment, including the laser cutter, CNC machine, RepRap 3D printers, electronics tools and more.

 Jonathan has a background of working with community organisations promoting local empowerment and self help.
-Recently he completed an MA in Activism & Social Change at the University of Leeds.
-He has strong financial expertise, has worked to establish two local credit unions, and is accredited to Level 2 by the Chartered Institute of Management Accountants.
-Jonathan writes for local publications and is enthusiastic about the potential for digital technologies to give people a voice.
-He organises the Alt-Sheff website which features articles, videos and news around Sheffield's alternative cultures.
+He has strong financial expertise, and has helped to establish two local credit unions.
+He writes for local publications and is enthusiastic about the potential for digital technologies to give people a voice.
+He is also a volunteer with the Alt-Sheff website which features articles, videos and news around Sheffield's alternative cultures.

 Fuad helps us assess, analyse and repair computers, and has recently started installing and configuring Linux.
 He often comes in early (before we open) and works to maximise the number of PCs we can revive.